 It is important to provide learners with good lighting in their homeschool room.
 Proper illumination increases focus and productivity while reducing eyestrain.
 Appropriate student lighting includes:

-Table Lamps: Task lighting from desk and table lamps brings the glow closer to the page or screen while reading and writing.
+Task lighting from desk and table lamps with an adjustable base brings the glow closer to the page or screen while reading and writing, while swivel shades add versatility and function.

 Choose Comfortable Seating